3zbumban/php-reddit-clone/README.md

 ### configuration

-- everything should be ready to go as long as ports 3031 and 3030 are availiable
+- everything should be ready to go as long as ports 3031 and 3030 are availiables
 - you can modify settings like ports and credentials in
   - `docker-compose.yml` (&rarr; ports, db credentails)
   - `./app/.env` ( &rarr; jwt secret)